 Cook rice according to package directions.
 When ready, reheat O Diablo and serve with rice.
 Some prefer this dish with bread instead of rice to sop up the juices; either way, it is delicious.

 Prepare this dish in the morning so that the flavors will have melded by dinnertime.
 The leftovers of this dish will keep up to 2 weeks in the refrigerator.

-Recipe courtesy of CUISINES OF PORTUGUESE ENCOUNTERS (Hippocrene Books, 2001) by Cherie Hamilton
+Copyright Cuisines of Portuguese Encounters (Hippocrene Books, 2001) by Cherie Hamilton